Education & Understanding

 Spectrum of Diversity

-Understanding Autism Simply
+Understanding Autism as a Spectrum

-There is no single way autism looks.
+There is no single way autism looks, learns, communicates, or develops — every individual is unique.

 Communication

-• Delayed speech patterns
+• Delayed or different speech development

-• Difficulty expressing needs
+• Difficulty expressing needs or emotions

-• Limited eye contact
+• Reduced or inconsistent eye contact

 Social Interaction

-• Understanding social cues
+• Difficulty understanding social cues

-• Preference for routine
+• Preference for routines or familiar interactions

-Behavior & Sensory
+Behavior & Sensory Processing

-• Repetitive movements
+• Repetitive movements or behaviors

-• Attachment to routines
+• Strong attachment to routines and predictability

-• Deep interest focus
+• Deep focus on specific interests or activities

 Autism is Not One Thing